 The spilling of fuel or oil into our waterways contaminates the environment and is dangerous to wildlife.
 DO NOT discharge or dispose of fuel, oil or other chemicals into the water; it is prohibited and you can be fined.
-These are two common, accidental types of discharge:
+These are three common, accidental types of discharge:

+- During initial fueling of a nearly empty tank

-- Overfilling the fuel tanks - Pumping contaminated bilge water
+- Overfilling the fuel tanks

+- Pumping contaminated bilge water